BananaAccounting/General/ExcelFunctions/README.md

 * **BananaSync.xlsm**: Excel file with example Visual Basic User Defined Functions.
 * **BananaSyncUseAll.xlsm**: Excel file with examples for how to use all functions.
 * **BananaSync.bas**: file with the User defined functions.
-Use this to add the User Defined Functions to an excisting Excel file.
+Use this to add the User Defined Functions to an existing Excel file.
 * **BananaFunctions.zip**: compressed (zipped) folder that include all the necessary files to test the functionalities (Excel and accounting files examples).

 Limitations: